-Tacx has been around since 1957 having started out as a bike shop in the Netherlands.
-In 1964 it began manufacturing exhausts for mopeds before turning its focus to rollers, trainers and car racks.
+Tacx has undergone quite a transformative journey over the years, having started out as a bike shop in the Netherlands in 1957.
+In 1964 it began manufacturing exhausts for mopeds, before turning its focus to rollers, trainers and car racks.

-Recently acquired by Garmin, Tacx now makes turbo trainers, bottles, cages and software.
-The Dutch brand’s entire catalogue of smart trainers facilitates both ANT+ and Bluetooth connections and plays nicely not only with its own training software but also with third-party apps such as Zwift, TrainerRoad and The Sufferfest.
+Recently acquired by Garmin, Tacx now makes some of the best turbo trainers available on the market, as well as bottles, cages and software.
+The Dutch brand is best known for its prominence in indoor cycling, and its entire catalogue of smart trainers facilitate both ANT+ and Bluetooth connections, meaning they play nicely not only with its own training software but also with third-party apps such as Zwift, TrainerRoad and The Sufferfest.

 Tacx Neo 2T Smart